 Junction Creek Campground is located about 6 miles north of Durango which is just the perfect amount of distance for this area if you ask me.
 You’re close enough to the town’s amenities but just far out to feel like you’re in the middle of nowhere.

-The campground itself is situated at an elevation of 7,300 feet, about a quarter-mile above Junction Creek which you’ll be able to hear at night if you’re camping on the creek side.
-The setting is lush and serene in a forest of Gambel oak and Ponderosa pine with grassy meadows extending around the loops.
+The campground itself is situated in San Juan National Forest at an elevation of 7,300 feet, about a quarter-mile above the Junction Creek (which you’ll be able to hear at night if you’re camping on the creek side).
+The setting is lush and serene in a forest of gambel oak and ponderosa pine, with grassy meadows extending around the loops.

 They were spotless.

-They actually smelled great.
+They actually smelled great!

 If you don’t believe me, go see for yourself.

 Junction Creek Campground – ACTIVITIES